-TELPAS MULTIPLE-CHOICE COMPONENT
+TELPAS ONLINE COMPONENT

 Test Design and Alignment with Standards.
-The multiple-choice TELPAS reading tests for grades 2-12 are designed to assess English language reading proficiency in a manner that provides information about how well ELs read and understand the English they need for academic success in Texas schools, as well as the types of language supports they require to independently comprehend written text.
+The online TELPAS reading and listening and speaking tests for grades 2-12 are designed to assess English language proficiency in a manner that provides information about how well ELs understand and produce the English they need for academic success in Texas schools, as well as the types of language supports they require to independently comprehend written or spoken English.

-The test is built using four levels, or degrees, of built-in linguistic support, addressing the gradually reduced degree of linguistic accommodation that ELs need as they progress from knowing little or no English to becoming fluent English readers.
-The levels of linguistic support are integrally related to the four proficiency levels assessed, as each proficiency level described in the ELPS is characterized by the degree of linguistic accommodation that students at that level need to read and understand English.
+The tests are built using four levels, or degrees, of built-in linguistic support, addressing the gradually reduced degree of linguistic accommodation that ELs need as they progress from knowing little or no English to becoming fluent in English.
+The levels of linguistic support are integrally related to the four proficiency levels assessed, as each proficiency level described in the ELPS is characterized by the degree of linguistic accommodation that students at that level need to understand and speak English.

-Each reading selection and test question is written to reflect a particular proficiency level associated with a particular degree of linguistic accommodation.
-The test blueprints require a specified number of items per reporting category (reading skill category).
-Score reports inform teachers about how successfully students demonstrate the comprehension and analytical reading skills of the ELPS at the four proficiency levels.
-The content validity of the TELPAS reading assessment is supported by this test design, in that it provides built-in, staged linguistic accommodations validated by second language acquisition theory and empirical data as it measures the ELPS-aligned reading skills that students need for academic success in all subject areas.
-The staged linguistic accommodation test design is shown in Table 6.6.
+Each passage and test question is written to reflect a particular proficiency level associated with a particular degree of linguistic accommodation.
+The test blueprints require a specified number of items per reporting category (reading skill category) or a specified number of points per reporting category (listening or speaking skill category).

+Score reports inform teachers about how successfully students demonstrate the comprehension and analytical reading, listening, or speaking skills of the ELPS at the four proficiency levels.
+The content validity of the TELPAS online assessments are supported by this test design, in that it provides built-in, staged linguistic accommodations validated by second language acquisition theory and empirical data as it measures the ELPS-aligned skills that students need for academic success in all subject areas.
+The staged linguistic accommodation test design is shown in Table 6.7.